pminhtri11/Google-Books-Search/README.md

 # React-Google Book Search
-Google Book Search App with Save and Delete Function
+Google Book Search App with Save and Delete Function.
+The application use MongoDB to store user's comments and book information, ReactDom and Express to search and save/delete books

 # Techologies Usage
 1. React